Home Loan Options

 Am I Financially Prepared?

-- Have you saved for a down payment – at least 5% of the purchase price of the home?
+• Have you saved for a down payment – a minimum 3% of the purchase price of the home but 100% financing is available for qualified buyers.

 Does it Make Sense to Buy?